Open Source Cybersecurity Tools You Need to Know About in 2024

 Community and Developer Support:

-A strong community and active developer support are crucial for the ongoing development and maintenance of open-source tools.
+A strong community and active developer support are crucial for developing and maintaining open-source tools.
 Look for tools with vibrant communities and regular updates.

 Regular Updates and Patch Management: